SmartThingsCommunity/st-device-sdk-c/doc/Capability_Attribute_Update.md

 void st_cap_free_attr(IOT_EVENT *event);
 ```

-First you can create a Capability Attribute with `st_cap_create_attr()`.
-And then you can update the Capability Attribute with `st_cap_send_attr()`.
+First, you can create a Capability Attribute with `st_cap_create_attr()`.
+Then, you can update the Capability Attribute with `st_cap_send_attr()`.
 After finishing update, you need to free the created Capability Attribute data with `st_cap_free_attr()` to prevent memory leak.

 ### Updating Capability Attribute Example

-Assuming there is power switch device with Switch Capability.
-And a user flips power switch from off to on and the device wants to update it's status to "on" on cloud.
+Assuming there is a power switch device with Switch Capability.
+When a user flips the power switch from off to on, the device wants to update its status to "on" in the cloud.
 Here is device app example code.

 ```c
 int output_seq_num;